sasirath13/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 PROGRAM

 /*

 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Shehan Shajahan
+Developed by: SASIDHARAN P
-RegisterNumber: 212223240154
+RegisterNumber: 212223080051
 */

 import pandas as pd
 data=pd.read_csv("/content/Placement_Data.csv")
 data.head()